markdalgleish/allthethings.js/README.md

 var proHackers = filterNoobs.fromThe(hackers);
 ```

-And all for less than 1KB, with no dependencies.
+And all for less than 1KB, with no dependencies*.
 Delicious.

+*Unless your browser is an antique.
+Then you need [es5-shim](https://github.com/kriskowal/es5-shim).

 ### Gimme gimme